cicadacreativemag/ccm_website/content/staff.md

 # STAFF
 > Meet the team behind CCM!

-While the beating heart of Cicada is our creative community, we want you to know who looks over the editorial process, from selecting our themes to curating each publication.
+While the beating heart of Cicada is our creative community, we want you to know who oversees editorial processes and curates each publication.

 {{< masonry >}}